geo-ant/varpro/README.md

 // 1. create the model by giving only the nonlinear parameter names it depends on let model = SeparableModelBuilder::<f64>::new(&["tau1", "tau2"])
   // provide the nonlinear basis functions and their derivatives.
-  // In general, base functions can depend on more than just one parameter.
+  // In general, basis functions can depend on more than just one parameter.
   // first function:
   .function(&["tau1"], exp_decay)
   .partial_deriv("tau1", exp_decay_dtau)